Colyton Colts

 Colyton Colts Rugby League Football Club is an Australian rugby league football club based in Colyton, New South Wales, which was formed in 1968.

 History

 1968 – Established by Cec Blinkhorn and Graham McDonald.
 2 teams were established at the time, U10s and U11s.
 Colours were adopted by the South Sydney club and consisted of black shorts, red & green jersey & socks.
 Ridge Park has always been the home ground of the Colyton Colts.

 1969 – The first premiership won for the Colts was the U11s.

 1970–1975 – Club information limited during this period, but from all accounts club was going through a building stage.
+Danny Mills played for Penrith Representative juniors.